Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Introduction

-For such probabilistic model, a naive two-stage approach for recovery is to (1) directly apply existing methods for community detection under SBM, and (2) perform rotational synchronization for each identified community separately.
-However, such approach does not take advantage of the \emph{cycle consistency} of the alignments within each cluster and \emph{inconsistency} of the alignments across clusters, and thus the clustering result might be sub-optimal.
-Instead, we can exploit such consistency of rotational alignments to further improve the identification of communities.
-For example, for three nodes $i,j$ and $k$, their pairwise alignments satisfy $\bm{R}_{ij}\bm{R}_{jk}\bm{R}_{ki} = \bm{I}_d$ if they belong to the same cluster.
-In fact, the notion of cycle consistency has already been used in synchronization problems~\cite{singer2011angular, nguyen2011optimization, singer2012vector, fan2019multi, fan2019unsupervised, shi2020message}.
+Given the model above, our goal is to recover the community structures and the rotations $\{\bm{R}_i\}_{i = 1}^n$.
+A naive two-stage approach is (1) applying existing methods for community detection, then (2) performing synchronization for each identified community separately.
+However, such an approach is sub-optimal since it does not take any advantage of the \emph{consistency} of alignments within each cluster and the \emph{inconsistency} of alignments across clusters.
+In other words, the identification of communities can benefit from exploiting such (in)consistency.
+For instance, given three nodes $i,j$ and $k$ within the same cluster, their rotational alignments should satisfy the \emph{cycle-consistency} as $\bm{R}_{ij}\bm{R}_{jk}\bm{R}_{ki} = \bm{I}_d$.
+In fact, the notion of cycle consistency has been used in synchronization problems~\cite{singer2011angular, nguyen2011optimization, singer2012vector, fan2019multi, fan2019unsupervised, shi2020message}.